 “At her craft classes, my daughter has to learn to take turns and share, plus all the sticking and threading helps her physical motor development,” says Gillain, 38, mum to Ruby, 2.
 “Best of all, though, it’s messy and I don’t have to clean up!”

-Lyndsey takes Ruby to LittlesmARTies Messy Play, which lets children loose with paint, soft dough and clay, creating all sorts.
+Lyndsey takes Ruby to a Messy Play class, which lets children loose with paint, soft dough and clay, creating all sorts.

 “One week she’s making mermaids, the next it might be monsters,” Gillian says.

 Many of these arts clubs are run by local mums who often have plenty of teaching experience.